By Leon Louw, founder of WhyAfrica

 Leon Louw is the founder and editor of WhyAfrica.
 He specialises in natural resources and African affairs.

 WhyAfrica provides you with business intelligence that matters.
 Africa is our business, and we want it to be yours too.
-To subscribe to WhyAfrica’s free newsletter or digital magazine, and for more news on Africa, visit the website at www.whyafrica.co.za or send a direct message.
+To subscribe to WhyAfrica’s free newsletter and for more news on Africa, visit the website at www.whyafrica.co.za or send a direct message.